1A Church RoadHorfieldBristol, BS7 8SATel: 0117 949 7774

 In addition to GP consultations the practice offers a comprehensive range of clinics and healthcare services:

 Patients with asthma are encouraged to attend for a regular review in order to optimise control and minimise any symptoms.
 This review should ideally be annually.
-Appointments should be booked with one of our specialist nurses - Sister Helen Russell or Sister Alison Wilkinson.
+Appointments should be booked with one of our specialist nurses.

-Sister Alison Wilkinson is the lead nurse for diabetes within the surgery and is able to provide comprehensive care for patients with both Type 1 and Type 2 diabetes.
+We have two very experienced nurses within the surgery who are able to provide comprehensive care for patients with both Type 1 and Type 2 diabetes.
 There are several other nurses within the nursing team qualified to see patients with Type 2 diabetes.